haderie/BattleSalvo-Pt.1-and-Pt.2/README.md

 ## Program Input, 2 Parts:

 1. In order to play against the AI, the program needs to be run with no command line inputs.
-2. In order to play againt a server, the program needs to be run with a port number.
+2. In order to play your AI against another users, the program needs to be run with a port number.

 ## Ship Placement